Tavares Gooden: College career

 In his true freshman season with the University of Miami, Gooden played in all 13 games, almost entirely on special teams, where he made 10 tackles (six solo).
 By his sophomore year he became starting weakside linebacker, but suffered a shoulder injury and did not start the final three regular-season games, though he did see action.
 For the season, Gooden totaled 83 tackles (third on the team), 10 tackles for loss, a half sack and three pass breakups.
 He started in the 2004 Peach Bowl and made six tackles (two solo), one tackle for loss, and one pass breakup.

 Starting his junior season at strongside linebacker, Gooden suffered a dislocated left shoulder in the first quarter of the season opener vs. Florida State, and missed the remainder of the year.
 He received a medical redshirt and underwent surgery on October 3, 2005.

 In 2006, he returned as the Hurricanes' strongside linebacker, playing in 11 games and making four starts.
 He totalled 41 tackles (27 solo), adding five tackles for loss, three quarterback pressures, and two pass breakups.
 Gooden also made a season-high nine tackles in the 2006 MPC Computers Bowl.

 He was one of the students involved in the underground rap group 7th Floor Crew, which consisted of former and current University of Miami students who recorded a rap song that contained lewd sexual references.
 He went by the name "T-Good".

 Professional career

-2008 NFL Draft
+Pre-draft

-Although considered one of the better linebacker prospects in the 2008 NFL Draft, Gooden raised some concerns due to his history of injuries, including a dislocated left shoulder.
-He was drafted by the Baltimore Ravens in the third round (71st overall) of the 2008 NFL Draft.
+Although considered one of the better linebacker prospects in the 2008 NFL draft, Gooden raised some concerns due to his history of injuries, including a dislocated left shoulder.

 Baltimore Ravens

+Gooden was selected by the Baltimore Ravens in the third round (71st overall) of the 2008 NFL Draft.

 Gooden had only five total tackles in four games of the 2008 season.
 Gooden started at inside linebacker alongside Ray Lewis for the 2009 season, but was oft-injured and only played 12 games while making 47 tackles.
 A backup again in 2010, Gooden recorded only 18 tackles, and was often hurt.

 He was released on September 3, 2011.